 Die Dominas – Die Wespendomina

-singer Rosi Müller and fashion designer Claudia Skoda playing with Manuel Göttsching in his studio in West-Berlin (1981, Fabrikneu)
+Singer Rosi Müller and fashion designer Claudia Skoda play with Manuel Göttsching in his studio in West-Berlin.
+(1981, Fabrikneu)

 Die Zimmermänner – Ich werde in der Sonne immer dicker

-new wave project from Hamburg that started in school (1981, Zickzack)
+A new wave project from Hamburg that started in school.
+(1981, Zickzack)

 Säurekeller – Hiroshima